What is my credit report?

 This includes details of credit accounts you’ve held (and whether or not you’ve kept up with repayments), your current and previous addresses, and any financial connections – for example, the name of the person you share a joint account with.

 Credit reports are compiled by commercial organisations called credit reference agencies.
-There are likely to be three slightly different versions of your credit report, because lenders don’t always share the same information with all three major credit reference agencies - Callcredit, Equifax and Experian.
+There are likely to be three slightly different versions of your credit report, because lenders don’t always share the same information with all three major credit reference agencies - Experian, Equifax and TransUnion (formerly Callcredit).

 Why should I should check your credit report